Peter Sutcliffe: 1978

-Police discontinued the search for the person who received the five-pound note in January 1978.
-Although Sutcliffe was interviewed about the matter, he was not investigated further and was contacted and disregarded by the Ripper investigation on several further occasions.
-That month, Sutcliffe killed Yvonne Ann Pearson, a 21-year-old prostitute from Bradford, on 21 January 1978.
-He repeatedly bludgeoned her about the head with a ball-peen hammer, then jumped on her chest before stuffing horsehair into her mouth from a discarded sofa, under which he hid her body near Lumb Lane.
+Police discontinued the search for the person who received the £5 note in January 1978.
+Although Sutcliffe was interviewed about the matter, he was not investigated further and was contacted and disregarded by the Yorkshire Ripper investigation on several further occasions.
+That month, Sutcliffe killed Yvonne Ann Pearson, a 21-year-old prostitute from Bradford, on 21 January.
+He repeatedly bludgeoned Pearson about the head with a ball-peen hammer, then jumped on her chest before stuffing horsehair into her mouth from a discarded sofa, under which he hid her body near Lumb Lane.

 Ten days later, on 31 January, Sutcliffe killed Elena "Helen" Rytka, an 18-year-old prostitute from Huddersfield, striking her on the head five times as she exited his vehicle at Garrards timber yard before stripping most of her clothes, although her bra and polo-neck jumper were positioned above her breasts.
 Rytka was then sexually assaulted as she lay on the ground.
 Rytka was the sole victim that Sutcliffe had raped.
-After Rytka staggered to her feet, Sutcliffe again struck her on the back of the head with his hammer a number of times before retrieving a knife from his car and stabbing her several times through the heart and lungs.
+After Rytka staggered to her feet, Sutcliffe again struck her on the back of the head with his hammer a number of times before retrieving a knife from his car and stabbing her repeatedly through the heart and lungs.
 Rytka's body was found three days later behind a stack of timber, placed under a sheet of asbestos, beneath the railway arches of the timber yard.

-Vera Evelyn Millward was a 40-year-old prostitute and mother of seven who left her council flat in Hulme at 10:00 p.m. on 16 May 1978, telling her boyfriend that she was going out to buy cigarettes.
+Vera Evelyn Millward, a 40-year-old prostitute and mother of seven, left her council flat in Hulme at 10:00 p.m. on 16 May, telling her boyfriend that she was going out to buy cigarettes.
 Sutcliffe picked up Millward and drove her to the parking compound of the Manchester Royal Infirmary in Chorlton-on-Medlock.
 After she got out of his car, Sutcliffe attacked Millward with a hammer.
 She was also slashed across the stomach and stabbed repeatedly with a screwdriver through the same wound in her back.
 Sutcliffe slashed her stomach so viciously that he "opened up her stomach".
-After she died, Sutcliffe dragged Millward's body against a fence and stabbed her repeatedly with a knife.
+Following her death, Sutcliffe dragged Millward's body against a fence and stabbed her repeatedly with a knife.